rmdpalo/python/README.md

 Notes as I learn the Python programming language

-to run specific files change the run command into the proper .py file
+to run specific files change the run command in .replit into the proper .py file

-#### ./.replit
+### /.replit
 ```
 language = "python3"
 run = "python3 hello-world/main.py"

+//this runs main.py in the hello-world directory
 ```